Smithdon High School

-Smithdon High School (formerly known as Hunstanton Secondary Modern School and Hunstanton School) is a small comprehensive school (ages 11–16) academy, with 627 students in Hunstanton, Norfolk.
+Smithdon High School (formerly known as Hunstanton Secondary Modern School and Hunstanton School) is a small comprehensive school (ages 11–16) academy, with 559 students in Hunstanton, Norfolk, England.
 Its buildings are Grade II* listed.
 It changed its status, joining the West Norfolk Academies Trust in 2016.
-Ofsted rated the school as 'requires improvement' in 2019.
+Ofsted rated the school as 'Good' in 2023.

 The Grade II* listed buildings were designed by Peter and Alison Smithson.
-They were completed in 1954, in the modernist style that became known as New Brutalism.
+They were completed in 1954, in the modernist style..
 They have remained largely unchanged though some of the featured clear glass panels were replaced by black panels to overcome a solar overheating problem.
 They were listed in 1993.

 School history

 The school was opened in 1954.
 It was a product of extreme austerity, intended to educate the boys and girls aged 11 to 15 who had failed the 11-plus.
 The school became non-selective following the 1965 Circular 10/65 and in 1972 the school leaving age was raised to 16.
 The school had a wide catchment area, which includes many small, rural villages receiving students at 11 (year 7) from primary schools and 13 (year 9) from middle schools in the Norfolk three-tier system.
 This reverted to two tier.
 After a Good Ofsted Report in 2014, the school changed its status to an academy, within the West Norfolk Academies Trust Group.
-In 2019, Smithdon High School again received a 'needs improvement' report from Ofsted.
+In 2023, Smithdon High School again received a 'Good' report from Ofsted.

-Description
+Ofsted report

-This is a small school, that no longer has a sixth form.
-It has difficulty in recruiting and retaining staff.
-Pupils feel it is a safe, friendly school though attendance is a problem.
-The head is seen as strict but fair.
-The curriculum is well laid out in curriculum plans.
+Ofsted in 2023 reported 'Pupils value the opportunities to nurture existing talents and develop new ones.
+This goes beyond the traditional offer of sport.
+Many pupils, including those with special educational needs and/or disabilities (SEND), take advantage of these opportunities.
+High numbers of pupils participate in the Duke of Edinburgh’s Award, pushing themselves commendably beyond their comfort zones.
+Pupils make positive contributions to the community and achieve personal success.'.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-The school has to decide whether Key Stage 3 contains or whether year 9 should be in Key Stage 4 and the students just study subjects that will be examined by the GCSE exams at 16.
-Smithdon had decided to take the latter approach they are reconsidering this decision after reading the Ofsted report.